How we improve children’s lives

 Working as one Save the Children

-Save the Children comprises Save the Children International and 30 member organisations working to deliver change for children in 120 countries.
+Save the Children comprises Save the Children International and 30 member organisations working to deliver change for children in around 120 countries.

 Our members work together to campaign for better outcomes for children, and to deliver programmes at scale to support children.

 Working to the highest standards